umputun/mpt/README.md

 git diff > changes.diff

 # Run review with file input
-mpt -f changes.diff --openai.enabled --google.enabled --anthropic.enabled --timeout=5m \
+mpt -f=changes.diff --openai.enabled --google.enabled --anthropic.enabled --timeout=5m \
-    -p "Perform a comprehensive code review of these changes.
+    -p="Perform a comprehensive code review of these changes.
 Analyze the design patterns and architecture.
 Identify any security vulnerabilities or risks.
 Evaluate code readability, maintainability, and idiomatic usage.
 Suggest specific improvements where needed."
 ```

 See [CODE-REVIEW-GUIDE.md](CODE-REVIEW-GUIDE.md) for a detailed guide on using MPT for code reviews, including: